-The intent of subsection (d)(6) is that Aa person managing or investing institutional funds must use the person's own judgment and experience, including any particular skills or expertise, in carrying out the management or investment duties.
+Subsection (k).
+Special Skills or Expertise.
+Subsection (k) states the rule provided in UPIA § 2(f) requiring a trustee to use the trustee's own skills and expertise in carrying out the trustee's fiduciary duties.
+The comment to RMNCA § 8.30 describes the existence of a similar rule under the law of nonprofit corporations.
+[E. Brody will provide additional material for this comment] A person managing or investing institutional funds must use the person's own judgment and experience, including any particular skills or expertise, in carrying out the management or investment duties.
 For example, if a charity names a person as a director in part because the person is a lawyer, the lawyer's background may allow the lawyer to recognize legal issues in connection with funds held by the charity.
 The lawyer should identify the issues for the board, but the lawyer is not expected to provide legal advice.
 See ALI Principles of Corporate Governance, Council Draft No. 2 (Nov.
 18, 2004) § 315 (Duty of Care), cmt. b.

 UMIFA (1972) contained two provisions that authorized investments in pooled or common investment funds.
 UMIFA (1972) §§ 4(3), 4(4).
-The Drafting Committee concluded that Section 3(hd)(3) of UMIFA (200-) authorizes these investments.
+The Drafting Committee concluded that Section 3(h) of UMIFA (200-) authorizes these investments.
 The decision not to include the two provisions in UMIFA (200-) implies no disapproval of such investments.

 SECTION 4.
-EXPENDITURE OF ENDOWMENT FUND; RULES OF
+EXPENDITURE OF ENDOWMENT FUNDS; RULES OF